 David is a Trustee of ThinkForward and previously worked at EY as a senior Transaction Advisory Partner.
 After 38 years he retired from the partnership in 2015.
 Most recently he was the IPO Leader for the U.K. firm and a member of the Primary Markets Group at the London Stock Exchange.
 David is also Trustee of School Home Support.

-Jill is the Executive Principal at George Green’s School, a role she has held for the last seven years.
-She has extensive experience as a secondary school teacher and leader, including 11 years as a Deputy Head Teacher and five years as English Consultant and English Inspector Secondary at London borough of Barking and Dagenham.
+Jill is the Interim Executive Headteacher at Eastbrook School in Dagenham, east London.
+Previously, she was Principal and Executive Principal of George Green’s School in Tower Hamlets, a role she held for seven years before becoming a consultant.
+Jill has extensive experience as a secondary school teacher and leader, including 11 years as a Deputy Head, and five years as an English Consultant and English Inspector Secondary at the London Borough of Barking and Dagenham.